How to Make Blue Lotus Tea: Complete Brewing Guide (Avoid These 7 Mistakes)

 ❌ #1 Using Boiling Water

 The Problem: Boiling water (212°F) destroys heat-sensitive alkaloids within 30 seconds.
-Your tea looks right but contains 60-80% less active compounds.
+Your tea looks right but contains far fewer active compounds.

 The Fix: Always wait 2 minutes after boiling before pouring.
 Water should be 175-185°F. This single adjustment transforms weak tea into properly potent brews.